 4.3.1.
 Turbine unit maintenance schedules will be reviewed annually by Project and Operations Division biologists for fish impacts.
-If the maintenance requires operating outside of FPP criteria, the work will be coordinated with regional salmon managers via FPOM (see coordination process in FPP Chapter 1 - Overview, section 2.3).
+If the maintenance requires operating outside of FPP criteria, the work will be coordinated with regional salmon managers via FPOM, per the coordination process in FPP Chapter 1 - Overview (section 2.3).

-Last Updated: 14-OCT-2021

-- 4.3.2.
-Priority unit maintenance will be scheduled for winter maintenance period or when there are few fish passing the project, to the extent possible.
-Impacts to migrating adults should be minimized. - 4.3.3.
+4.3.2.
+Priority unit maintenance will be scheduled for the winter maintenance period or when there are few fish passing the project, to the extent possible.
+Impacts to migrating adults should be minimized.

+4.3.3.
 Each turbine unit requires annual maintenance that may take from several days to three weeks and is normally scheduled during the mid-July to late November time frame.
-Maintenance of priority units for adult passage is normally conducted in November-December but can be conducted in mid-August. - 4.3.4.
-Turbine units may occasionally require overhauls to repair major problems with the turbine or generator that may take over a year to accomplish. - 4.3.5.
+Maintenance of priority units for adult passage is normally conducted in November-December but can be conducted in mid-August.

+4.3.4.
+Turbine units may occasionally require overhauls to repair major problems with the turbine or generator that may take over a year to accomplish.

+4.3.5.
 Turbine units, governors, exciters, and control systems require periodic maintenance, calibration, and testing which may take them outside of the 1% range.
-This work will be scheduled in compliance with the BPA Load Shaping Guidelines (Appendix C) to minimize impacts on juvenile fish. - 4.3.6.
+This work will be scheduled in compliance with the BPA Load Shaping Guidelines (Appendix C) to minimize impacts on juvenile fish.

+4.3.6.
 Operational Testing.
 Operational testing of a unit under maintenance is in addition to a unit in run status required for power plant reliability.
 Operational testing may deviate from FPP priority order and may require water that would otherwise be used for spill if the unit running for reliability is at its lower 1% limit (i.e., minimum generation).
-Water for operational testing will be used from powerhouse allocation when possible and diverted from spill only to the extent necessary to maintain generation system reliability. - i.
-Pre-Maintenance: Units may be operationally tested for up to 30 minutes by running at speed-no-load and various loads within the 1% range for measurements and testing and to allow all fish to move through the unit, per section 4.4.8.
-Dewatering Units. - ii.
-Post-Maintenance: Units may be operationally tested while remaining in maintenance or forced outage status by running the unit for up to a cumulative time of 30 minutes (within 1% range) before returning to operational status. - 4.3.7.
-Operating Gates.
-Operate turbine units with operating gates in the stored position, as originally designed, to ensure the safety of project personnel and facilities. - 4.3.8.
+Water for operational testing will be used from powerhouse allocation when possible and diverted from spill only to the extent necessary to maintain generation system reliability.

+i.
+Pre-Maintenance: Units may be operationally tested for up to 30 minutes by running at speed-no-load and various loads within the 1% range for measurements and testing and to allow all fish to move through the unit, per section 4.3.8.

+ii.
+Post-Maintenance: Units may be operationally tested while remaining in maintenance or forced outage status by running the unit for up to a cumulative time of 30 minutes (within 1% range) before returning to operational status.

+4.3.7.
+Operating Gates.9 Operate turbine units with operating gates in the stored position, as originally designed, to ensure the safety of project personnel and facilities.

+4.3.8.
 Dewatering Units.
-Dewater units (also referred to as "unwatering") in accordance with project Dewatering Plans.
-If the draft tube is to be dewatered, operate the unit with full load for a minimum of 15 minutes prior to installing tail logs.
+Dewater units (also referred to as "unwatering") in accordance with project Dewatering Plans.8 If the draft tube is to be dewatered, operate the unit with full load for a minimum of 15 minutes prior to installing tail logs.
 If not possible to load, run unit at speed no load for a minimum of 15 minutes to reduce the number of fish in the scrollcase prior to installing stop logs.
-If a turbine unit is out of service for maintenance for an extended period of time without tailrace stoplogs in place, make best efforts to not open the wicket gates if the scrollcase must be dewatered at a later date without the unit being spun beforehand. - 4.3.9.
-Turbine Unit Outages during High Flows.
-During high spring flows, unit outages for inspecting fish screens, repairing research equipment (e.g., hydroacoustic or radio-telemetry), and/or other fish items may cause increased spill in order to maintain reservoir levels within operating ranges.
-This may result in exceeding TDG standards.
-It is important that this work be conducted when scheduled to ensure that facilities are operating correctly and not injuring fish, and that important fish research data are collected.
-To facilitate this work, reservoir storage may be utilized to minimize impacts from taking turbine units out of service and increasing spill.
+If a turbine unit is out of service for maintenance for an extended period without tailrace stoplogs in place, make best efforts to not open the wicket gates if the scrollcase must be dewatered at a later date without the unit being spun beforehand.

-Operating gates may also be referred to as "head" gates at some projects.
+9 Operating gates may also be referred to as "head" gates at some projects.
 The terms are interchangeable.